Camphul/Trampoline/trampoline-data/README.md

 ## Architecture

-At the core of trampoline-data we have TrampolineEntity which acts as a base entity for JPA.
+At the core of trampoline-data we have `TrampolineEntity` which acts as a base entity for JPA.
-To manage TrampolineEntity's it's recommended to implement the TrampolineRepository interface(which extends JpaRepository).
+To manage `TrampolineEntity` it's recommended to implement the `TrampolineRepository` interface(which extends `JpaRepository`).

 Another common exception I was missing is one when a resource(entity) could not be found.
-This is why there's a ResourceNotFoundException.
-This is a RuntimeException which will throw a 404 to the client.
+This is why there's a `ResourceNotFoundException`.
+This is a `RuntimeException` which will throw a 404 to the client.

-To remap a Page object we have created the MappedPage#of method.
-This accepts a Page object and a mapping lambda and will return a MappedPage.
+To remap a `Page` object we have created the `MappedPage#of` method.
+This accepts a `Page` object and a mapping lambda and will return a `MappedPage`.